 - Violations and consequences

-Of course, you can’t punish your employees for a data breach—the “violations and consequences” section is just where you will outline what constitutes an outright violation of password safety and security, as well as what happens if someone compromises passwords or the related security of them by sharing information or otherwise not following the password policy.
+Of course, you can’t punish your employees for a data breach – the “violations and consequences” section is just where you will outline what constitutes an outright violation of password safety and security, as well as what happens if someone compromises passwords or the related security of them by sharing information or otherwise not following the password policy.

 Go the Extra Mile Regardless of Policy

 When it comes to setting up your company for success, security is a primary concern.
 You should take the initiative to come up with a premium data security protocol for your life sciences company that includes password protection policies for all employees.
 Cover things like administrative permissions, levels of access, and other important topics so that everyone is on the same page.
 Provide your users with the chance to get as much information as they can about why password protection matters and how they can be a part of your company’s first line of defense by being smart.
 You might also want to see if your software vendors can implement 2 Factor Authentication (2FA) in addition to password security.
 If not sure, contact eLeaP for assistance on 2FA for your solutions, especially your learning management system.

 The FDA requires that all electronic systems are adequately secured and that they have the necessary audit trails to prove that all changes and access points are carefully monitored and tracked.
 It also requires that all of the information that is protected by and specified in CFR Part 11 is shareable and accessible to all, including being able to be printed.